chapdel/fmc/docs/using-mailcoach/audience.md

 ![screenshot](/docs/laravel-mailcoach/v4/images/lists/settings-reports.png)

 You and your colleagues can receive some statistics about this list and any campaigns sent to it.
-Fill in all the email addresses you want to send these reports to in the "To…" field, each separated by a comma.
+Fill in all the email addresses you want to send these reports to in the "Email…" field, each separated by a comma.

 - "Confirmation when a campaign gets sent to this list": Receive an email when a campaign is **sent**.
 If you scheduled a campaign, this report will be sent when the scheduled date is reached.